-Keeping dangerous bears out of our southern sky is bright orange Arcturus, low in the north and brightest star in the constellation of Boötes, the bear-herd.
-Arcturus is the brightest star in the sky's northern hemisphere and the fourth brightest in the sky.
+Keeping dangerous bears out of our southern sky is bright orange Arcturus, low in the north and brightest star in the constellation of Boötes, the herdsman.
+Arcturus is the brightest star in the sky's northern hemisphere and the fourth brightest in the night sky.
 Arcturus is cooler and much larger than our sun, radiating more than 200 times as much energy.
 At 26 times our sun's diameter, Arcturus would extend a quarter of the way out to the planet Mercury if put in the Sun's place.
 Unlike the Sun, it does not derive its energy output from fusing hydrogen to helium in its core, but has reached a stage in its life cycle where it converts helium into carbon.

-Sivuyile Manxoyi February 2021 Sivuyile@saao.ac.za
+Sivuyile Manxoyi February 2022 Sivuyile@saao.ac.za

 High in the south-east, the great ship Argo Navis from Greek mythology sails across our night skies, along the sea of stars that make up the bulk of our Milky Way Galaxy.
-Try to identify the bright stars in the three constellations that traditionally make up Argo: Carina (keel), Vela (sails), and Puppis (stern).
-Vela, or the 'False Cross', has been known to fool casual observers with its similar appearance to Crux in the Southern Cross, which lies further south.
+Try identifying the bright stars in the three Argo constellations: Carina (keel), Vela (sails) and Puppis (stern).
+Vela, or the 'False Cross', has been known to fool casual observers with its similar appearance to the Southern Cross, which lies further south.
 Overhead towards the north, Canis Major (big dog) and Canis Minor (little dog) sit close to Orion (hunter) on either side of the Milky Way.
-Together the bright stars Betelgeuse (in Orion), Procyon (in Canis Minor), and Sirius (in Canis Major) form the easily recognizable 'Summer Triangle' (or 'Winter Triangle' in the Northern Hemisphere).
+Together the bright stars Betelgeuse (in Orion), Procyon (in Canis Minor) and Sirius

+(in Canis Major) form the easily recognizable 'Summer Triangle' (or 'Winter Triangle' in the Northern Hemisphere).
 Towards the west, look out for Taurus (bull) with its red giant star Aldebaran.
-The bright reddish planet Mars can be seen below Taurus, setting a few hours after sunset.
-The Moon will be in the evening sky until 4 February, and then from 13 February with this month's Full Moon, also called the 'Dassie Moon', occurring on 27 February.
-Visit https://cfah.org.za/fullmoon/ to read all about the Centre for Astronomical Heritage's project to establish a uniquely South African set of Full Moon names.